Aarya1808/SociaLite/Readme.md

 ## Get Started

 To get started with Socialite, simply visit our [website](https://socialite-alpha.vercel.app) and sign up using your organization's email address.
-Once registered, you can start sharing updates and engaging in meaningful conversations.
+Once registered,you can start sharing updates and engaging in meaningful conversations.

 ## Features